 National Galleries of Scotland

-Edinburgh is home to three of the National Galleries of Scotland (website): the National Gallery on the Mound, the Portrait Gallery on Queen Street and the Gallery of Modern Art on Belford Road.
-Offering a mixture of permanent art collections and exciting visiting exhibitions, a visit to the galleries is a great day out for art lovers.
+Edinburgh is home to three of the National Galleries of Scotland - The Scottish National Gallery on the Mound, The Scottish National Portrait Gallery on Queen Street and The Scottish National Gallery of Modern Art on Belford Road.
+Offering a mixture of permanent art collections and exciting visiting exhibitions, a visit to any of these world-renowned galleries is a great day out for art lovers.

 The Scottish National Gallery